HomeMy WebLinkAboutAgenda Bill 6B-BirchesSub2 08/03/2009ORDINANCE NO.

 public safety.

-Wl.
-Ali work within. a public nigh#-of--way requires an excayatiorn permit from the
+M. All work within a public -right-of-way requires an excavation permit from the

 Department of Public Works.